edwilson543/rusty-chess/README.md

   - **`game/`**
     - The `game` subdomain pulls together the `chess_set` and `rulebook` into a playable model of chess
     - The key model is the `Game` struct, an entity representing a single chess game
-    - `Game` includes methods for playing moves, and records the history of a single chess game
+    - `Game` includes methods for playing moves, and records the history of chessboard positions in the game
   - **`engine/`**
     - This portion of the domain is what allows you to "play against the computer"
     - The `ChessEngine` trait models the process of move generation